 Monte Creek Ranch sits at the frontier of cool climate viticulture.
 Our ultimate focus is to produce premium wines that are representative of our unique terroir.

 The Lion’s Head vineyard is a 300-acre property with twenty acres currently planted to grapes.
 Predominant varieties are Riesling, Frontenac Gris, Frontenac Blanc, Chardonnay and Marquette on this Southwest facing slope.
 Lion’s Head bluff rears above the vineyard and reflects heat back onto the property.

 Monte Creek Ranch Vineyard

 Monte Creek Ranch vineyard is a 900-acre property, with 300 acres of valley land.
-Fifty-five acres are currently planted to grapes, with more space dedicated to Haskap berries, our beehives, our grass fed cattle, and hay.
+Seventy-five acres are currently planted to grapes, with more space dedicated to Haskap berries, our beehives, our grass fed cattle, and hay.